shakfu/py-js/README.md

     make static-ext
     ```

-    You may also prefer the tiny version:
+    You may also prefer the teeny tiny version:

     ```bash
     make tiny